Registration of yachts, cruisers, and fishing boats

 Ability to sail overseas

-- It is an offence for an Australian-owned vessel to sail for a foreign port unless it is registered in the Australian Register of Ships.
+If you intend to take an Australian owned vessel overseas, then it must be Australian registered.
+It is an offence for an Australian-owned vessel to sail to a foreign port unless it is registered on the Australian general shipping register.

 Buying a registered vessel

-Apply to the Shipping Registration Office for details of the current registered ownership and caveats.
+- Apply to our Shipping Registration Office for a title extract which will provide details of the current registered ownership and any caveats.

 - Check that the person selling the vessel is the registered owner.
 If not:

-- ensure that the seller is entitled to be registered as the owner, and
+- ensure that the seller is entitled to be registered as the owner

 Buying an unregistered vessel

-If you are considering buying an unregistered vessel, make sure that the seller is entitled to transfer ownership.
+If you are considering buying an unregistered vessel, make sure that the seller is entitled to transfer ownership to you.

-If you intend to have the vessel registered, ensure that all the information and documents concerning building and changes of ownership that are needed for registration are obtained from the seller.
+If you intend to have the vessel registered, you will need all the information and documents concerning the building of the vessel and all changes of ownership from the seller.
+A record of the ownership history is also important if you intend to register the vessel at a later date.

-Alternatively, you could request the seller to have the vessel registered before the sale is transacted.
+Alternatively, you could request that the seller registers the vessel before the sale is transacted.